Reflections for the 33rd Week in Ordinary Time 2011/2020**

 Lord, be with us as we reflect on our gifts and talents, for they are truly your will for us.

-Monday of the Thirty-Third Week of Ordinary Time
+Monday of the 33rd Week in Ordinary Time

 “Lord, please let me see.”
 Jesus told him, “Have sight; your faith has saved you.”

-The blind man coming to Jesus for help in today’s Gospel reinforces what we said in yesterday’s homily.
-This man needed help, boy, did he need help.
+The blind man coming to Jesus for help in today’s Gospel needed help, boy, did he need help.
 And he knew well that he himself was powerless over his problem of blindness.
 So he went to Jesus.
 He didn’t sit around feeling sorry for himself.
 He went positively to the Lord who could help him and asked for that help.
 He had faith in Jesus and acted, and faith in action is a very positive thing.
 We believe, we trust, that God can and will help us.

 Once again today let us ask Jesus to increase our faith, to be able to surrender to his will, to put him in control.
 Nothing is more positive and nothing will bring greater and happier results.

-Tuesday of the Thirty-Third Week of Ordinary Time
+Tuesday of the 33rd Week in Ordinary Time

 Not too awfully long ago we commented on this same Gospel passage of Zacchaeus climbing a tree in order to better see Jesus.
 We mentioned then that Zacchaeus was the head tax collector and most probably not a young man anymore, maybe at least middle-aged.
 So we have a short, middle-aged man climbing up a tree to see what he wanted to see.
 As we remarked then, it must have been quite a comical sight!
 But it only goes to show that where there is a will there is a way.